Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Conclusions

-The framework of remote preparation of a qubit may be extended by probing higher dimensional states in the context of multiple observers.
-Further investigations on collective remote state preparation~\citep{Collective} using multipartite states can be done as a consequence.
-Besides, consideration of various Completely Positive Trace Preserving(CPTP) maps~\citep{DC,Yang} may represent the scenario of RSP more practically.
+The framework of remote preparation of a qubit by multiple observers may be extended in various directions in future works.
+The performance of the protocol under various classical strategies~\cite{Horodecki14}, and utilizing resources such as shared randomness~\cite{BBCM95,Brassard99,Bowles15,Guha21} and weak measurements would be interesting to explore.
+Further, investigations on collective remote state preparation~\cite{Collective} using multipartite and higher dimensional states are worth of investigation.
+Besides, consideration of various completely positive trace preserving(CPTP) maps~\cite{DC,Yang} may represent the scenario of RSP more practically.
 Finally, in future works it will be interesting to explore the quantitative trade-off between the amount of resource accessed and the population utilizing the resource in such multiple observer scenarios.
+Our present analysis should inspire studies of other RSP protocols, such as RSP with different encoding-decoding operations in the context of the sequential scenario.